 Overall, the ranking position of League of Legends is similar to the one from the last year: with the regional championships for South Korea, Europe and North America being located at the second, third, and fourth spot respectively.
 But the fact that LCK is now the highest-ranked one among the three shows the shift in balance of powers; additionally EU LCS (now known as LEC) is quite a bit ahead of the American LCS.

 As a whole, League of Legends European Championship is the year's most successful league so far – being able to gather 51 million hours watched for its 280 hours of airtime.
-The event's peak viewers indicator has reached 841 thousand people, why the average viewers indicator has reached the mark of 183 thousand people.
+The event's peak viewers indicator has reached 841 thousand people, while the average viewers indicator has reached the mark of 183 thousand people.
 Both of these indicators of LEC are the best among the top 10 leagues of 2019.